Does this page look plain and unstyled?

 Regarding my colleagues, I really haven’t had any issues.
 Of course sometimes the designers grumble a little that their designs aren’t high enough contrast, but in general I’ve had very few problems.
 They’re not necessarily enthusiastic but they’re understanding about the level of quality we need to produce.

-4. Noah Slater wrote:
+So says Noah Slater

 I have personally grown up with Dyslexia, ADHD and asperger’s syndrome.